 Best Podcasts to Learn Vietnamese (2026)

-Podcasts let you hear real Vietnamese at any level, from slow beginner lessons to fast native conversations.
-They train your ear for tone, rhythm, and connected speech in ways that textbooks and flash cards cannot.
-Best of all, you can listen while commuting, cooking, or walking, which makes it easy to add listening time without changing your schedule.
+Podcasts let you hear real Vietnamese at any level, from slow beginner lessons to fast native conversation.
+They train your ear for tone, rhythm, and the way words run together in actual speech.
+And because you can listen on a commute or a walk, podcasts are one of the easiest ways to add daily practice without changing your routine.

 Top Picks